Are You Adaptable (part two)

-We decided, Beloye thought.
+We decided, she thought.
 Heidi and Nola on the phone.
-Dan smug in his schlumpy gear; Heidi her pink sweat suit.
-Nola, wearing jeans, a poncho.
+Dan smug in his schlumpy gear.
+Heidi in her pink sweat suit.
+Nola in jeans, not losing the poncho, a tee not-thin-looking-enough underneath.
 Beloye, the fool in the room as usual, dressed to go out.
 At least Stenner was wearing a sports jacket.

 Of course, to be fair, home life for Nola might be awkward just now.

-“I guess,” she ventured, using this prompt to pry a little intelligence, “if we came over, it might be awkward.”
+“I guess…” (Using this prompt to pry a little intelligence.)
+“If we came over, it might be awkward.”

-His mother, Stenner told them, was recovering from surgery.
+His mother was recovering from surgery.
 He was caring for her Pom, Trinket.

-“You’re looking after your mother’s dog, that’s good.”
+“You’re looking after your mother’s dog, that’s nice.”

 “Shut up, Mom.”

-Used to being carried, the dog lagged and flopped, but under cover of dark Stenner made progress, two blocks tugging and toting.
+Used to being carried, the dog lagged and flopped, but under cover of dark Stenner made progress…two blocks, tugging and toting.
 He decided to cut through Green Mount Cemetery.
-“Yeah, I confess, I don’t like pooper-scooping.
+“Yeah, I confess, I’m not into pooper-scooping.
 I was up to no good.”